-Funding through the IURN is open to individual researchers or research teams affiliated with a post-secondary institution or non-for-profit organization and conducting work in Nova Scotia to further the understanding of the achievement gap and of strategies to improve student achievement.
+Funding through the IURN is open to individual researchers or research teams affiliated with a post-secondary institution or non-for-profit education organization and conducting work in Nova Scotia to further the understanding of the achievement gap and of strategies to improve student achievement and well-being.
+Projects Researchers are encouraged to partner with public school teachers as co-researchers to increase the potential to impact teacher practice and student learning (Knowledge Translation).